 Lauren is considered one of the greatest middle distance runners in USA history.
-California State Champion and Footlocker National runner-up for Canyon high school, Lauren went on to be one of the most decorated athletes in Stanford University and NCAA history, earning 5 NCAA titles, 15 All-American honors, and a spot in the Hall of Fame.
-Her professional racing career has brought 2 USA Championships and five World Championship berths for Team USA.
+A State Champion and National Runner-Up while at Canyon High School, Lauren went on to be one of the most decorated collegiate athletes in history, earning 5 NCAA titles, 15 All-American honors, and a spot in the Stanford University Hall of Fame.
+Her professional racing career brought 2 USA Championships and five World Championship berths for Team USA.
 A series of injuries and comebacks shaped her philosophical exploration of running, and led her to a writing practice.
 Her mark on the sport continues post-retirement, defined by her authenticity, activism, and engagement with the running community.

 Lauren is the co-author of the popular BELIEVE Training Journal series.
 Her writing can also be found at Runner's World, Strava, Ask Lauren Fleshman, and Oiselle.
-She coaches the elite women runners of "Little Wing," is the co-founder and product developer of Picky Bars, serves on the Board of Directors for USATF, and with partner Jesse Thomas, parents two wee ones: Jude and Zadie.
+She coaches the elite women runners of Oiselle’s “Little Wing," is the co-founder of Picky Bars, serves on the Board of Directors for USATF, and with partner Jesse Thomas, parents two wee ones: Jude and Zadie.

 In creating Wilder Running and Writing Retreats, Lauren credits her teachers and formative experiences, including the following: The coaches at Canyon High School and Stanford University, Oiselle Volée and Bird Camps, Muse Camp, World Muse, Jennifer Louden Retreats, Off the Matt, and 27 Powers for influencing the way she envisioned WILDER.
 Sally Bergesen, Sarah Lesko, Amanda Stuermer, Dr. Melody Moore, David Colburn, Julia Hanlon have been influential mentors.
 Marianne Elliott has been a critical co-collaborator and partner from start to present.